Why join a club?

 If possible, attend a club meeting.
 Some clubs have regular club meetings where you can meet the members and committee, listen to a talk, or watch a slideshow on recent activities.

-Once you have joined a club, plan to attend a regular walk each week so that other members get to know you.
+Once you have joined a club, plan to attend a regular walk each week or month so that other members get to know you.
 You shouldn’t worry if you don’t know anyone else on the activity.
 Bushwalkers are generally friendly people.
 Introduce yourself and start a conversation with other walk participants.
 You will quickly get to know people, establish friendships and feel welcome on a walk.